cakecatz/flex-toolbar/README.md

 -   `function` creates buttons that can call a function with the previous target as a parameter

-    This requires the config file to be a `.js` or `.coffee` file that exports a function that returns the array of buttons
+    This requires the config file to be a `.js` or `.coffee` file that exports the array of buttons

 -   `spacer` adds separators between toolbar buttons.